svipas/vscode-control-snippets/README.md

 If you got **"Extensions have been modified on disk.
 Please reload the window."** message that means VS Code detected changes in extensions and reload of VS Code is required.
 After reload of VS Code you will not get that message anymore and snippets would be enabled or disabled.

-### After VS Code update

-You will probably have to repeat same steps you did before to disable or enable snippets for extensions.

 ### Remote machine shows only few extensions

 If you're connected to a remote machine you probably will not see all extensions as you see working locally because VS Code disables a lot of built-in extensions while connected remotely.